The House of the Dead 4: Plot

-In 2003, three years after the Caleb Goldman Case, veteran American AMS agent James Taylor, and a new rookie agent, Kate Green, are gathering intelligence at the fifth basement floor of the European headquarters of the AMS in Italy (イギリス London in the Japanese dub).
-James has a sharp memory of the Caleb Goldman Case, and believes that the ordeal hasn't yet ended.
-A sudden earthquake rocks the room while they talk, collapsing the basement walls and leaving the agents trapped.
+In 2003, three years after the Caleb Goldman case, the events still haunt veteran American AMS agent James Taylor, who believes the ordeal hasn't ended.
+He returns to Europe, accompanied by a new rookie agent, Kate Green.
+While they gather intelligence at the fifth basement floor of the European headquarters of the AMS in Italy (London in the Japanese dub), a sudden earthquake rocks the room while they talk, collapsing the basement walls and leaving the agents trapped.

 Several days later, as the two await a rescue team, James' PDA goes off, and a group of undead are seen on the security cameras.
 Realizing that they are in danger, James has Kate gather all the weaponry they can find to defend themselves.
-Soon after, the two travel through the sewers to an information room where they uncover a plot to fire nuclear missiles worldwide within 24 hours' time, facing the four-armed giant zombie Justice and a pair of mutant tarantulas known as The Lovers along the way.
+Soon after, the two travel through the sewers to an information room, where they uncover a plot to fire nuclear missiles worldwide within 24 hours' time, facing the four-armed giant zombie, the Justice, and a pair of mutant tarantulas known as The Lovers along the way.
 Taking the subway into zombie-infested streets from an underground shopping district, the agents narrowly avoid attacks by The Empress, a double-ended chainsaw-wielding assassin, and the massive, obese, and nearly impervious Temperance.